Seizing New Opportunities and Shaping Your Path

 Guess what?
 All of this is normal.
 It’s called life.

 These types of things happen every day to people everywhere.
-They realize they must make a change in their life.
+They realize they must make a late career change in their life.

 Maybe you are realizing the same thing.
 After years or even decades of stifling your true self, you’re realizing it’s time to take the plunge.
 It’s time to do what you’ve been telling yourself to do for a long time.